ArtiomBoo/RestcountriesAPI_project/README.md

 * On the contry infomation page you can press on border countries to open information about them.

 ## Restcountries API
+* https://restcountries.eu/rest/v2/all was used for the search function.
+* https://restcountries.eu/rest/v2/region/{region} <Africa, Americas, Asia, Europe, Oceania> to get information about each region
+* https://restcountries.eu/rest/v2/alpha/{code} to get information about country, it wasn't nessesary since all information about country could be gotten from https://restcountries.eu/rest/v2/region/, but since I wanted to make it possible to navigite to the border countries from the contry information page.
+It was designed in such way to avoid the the problem if the border country is located in another region.

 ## Google Maps JavaScript API
 Unfortunately due to security reason I cannot post my API key publicly, if you have your key you can post it in `/src/app/app.module.ts` file otherwise there will be error on the google maps: "Oops!
 Something went wrong."

 ## To run the project localy:
 ### You will need to install: